Nestor Makhno: Early life

-Makhno was briefly fostered by a more well-off peasant couple, but he was unhappy with them and returned to his family of birth.
+Makhno was briefly fostered by a more well-off peasant couple.
+Unhappy with them, he returned to his family of birth.
 At only seven years old, he was put to work tending livestock.
 Makhno started to attend a local secular school when he turned eight years old.
 He was a good student at first but grew to skip school to play games and ice skate.
-He worked at a local estate in the summer after his first school year.
-His brothers (Note: Nestor's brothers also went on to become anarchists and active partisans of the Makhnovist movement.
+Makhno worked at a local estate in the summer after his first school year.
+His brothers (Note: Makhno's brothers also went on to become anarchists and active partisans of the Makhnovist movement.
 In 1918, Omelian was executed by the Austro-Hungarian Army; in September 1919, Hryhorii was killed in Uman by the Volunteer Army; and in February 1920, Savelii was killed by the Red Army in Huliaipole.) also worked as farmhands to support the family.

-Makhno attended one more year of school before his family's extreme poverty forced the ten-year-old to work the fields full-time, which led Makhno to develop a "sort of rage, resentment, even hatred for the wealthy property-owner".
-His aversion to the landlords grew, nurtured by his mother's stories of her time in serfdom.
+Makhno attended one more year of school before his family's extreme poverty forced the ten-year-old to work the fields full-time, which led him to develop a "sort of rage, resentment, even hatred for the wealthy property-owner".
+His aversion to the landlords grew, nurtured by Evdokia's stories of her time in serfdom.
 In 1902, he observed a farm manager and the landlord's sons physically beating a young farmhand.
-He quickly alerted an older stable hand Bat'ko Ivan, who attacked the assailants and led a spontaneous workers' revolt against the landlord.
+He quickly alerted Bat'ko Ivan, an older stable hand who attacked the assailants and led a spontaneous workers' revolt against the landlord.
 After the affair was settled, Ivan left Makhno with words that would inspire a rebellious spirit within him: "if one of your masters should ever strike you, pick up the first pitchfork you lay hands on and let him have it..."
 The following year, Makhno quit working in the fields and found a job in a foundry.
-By this time, most of his older brothers had left home and started their own families.
-Makhno rapidly moved between jobs, focusing most of his work on his mother's land, while occasionally returning to employment to help provide for his brothers.
+By this time, most of his brothers had left home and started their own families.
+Makhno rapidly moved between jobs, focusing most of his work on Evdokia's land while occasionally returning to employment to help provide for his brothers.